-Aside from building the platform, the other area where you need to spend money is marketing.
-Out of the original $2000 dollar budget, we only have $263 left.
+Aside from building the platform, some marketplace costs incur from marketing.
+Out of the original $2,000 dollar budget, we only have $263 left.
 This is, however, not a problem.
 With marketing, there are many ways to compensate for the lack of money by putting in some manual work.
 Since you didn’t spend much of your time budget on building the platform, you have plenty of time left.

 Some things do require money, though.
 A common way to do marketing with a limited budget is via content marketing—blogging.
 To do this, you need a blog.
 You will want to use a blogging platform that you can white-label completely, with your own domain and no third-party ads.
 One good option is WordPress.com.
 WordPress is a flexible and powerful platform that allows you to move your blog to your own server later on if you wish to customize it further.
 As of this writing, a white-label blog on WordPress.com costs $36 per year.

 Another content marketing essential is a mailing list service.
 MailChimp, for instance, is free for up to 2,000 subscribers.
 It integrates nicely with WordPress, letting your users sign up for your mailing list straight from your blog.